AmirEfi/Statistics-CA/README.md

 The questions of HW3 are in this [link](https://github.com/SBU-CE/CE004-Statistics/tree/main/Homeworks/CA-3).

-By the way, the questions of HW2 are clear in the notebook.
+And the questions of HW2 are clear in the notebook.